elaeon/dama_ml/README.rst

     conda config --add channels conda-forge
     conda create -n new_environment --file dama_ml/requirements.txt
-    source activate new_environment
+    conda activate new_environment
-    pip install dama_ml/
+    pip install DaMa-ML

 Quick start
 ==================

-First, configure the data paths where all data will be saved.
+Configure the data paths where all data will be saved.
 This can be done with help of dama_ml cli tools.

 .. code-block:: python

     $ dama-cli config --edit

-This will display a nano editor where you can edit data_path, models_path, code_path, class_path, metadata_path.
+This will display a nano editor where you can edit data_path, models_path, code_path, class_path and metadata_path.

-* data_path is where all datasets wiil be saved.
+* data_path is where all datasets are saved.
-* models_path is where all files from your models will be saved.
+* models_path is where all files from your models are saved.
-* code_path is the repository os code.
+* code_path is the repository of code.
+(In development)
-* metadata_path is where the metadata database will be saved.
+* metadata_path is where the metadata database is saved.

 Building a dataset